 Plans Section Overview

-The Planning Program within the Office of Preparedness has responsibility for strategic and continuity planning for the State of Colorado.
-This includes preparing the State Homeland Security Strategy, the State Emergency Operations Plan and assisting with the State Continuity of Operations Plans.
+The Planning Program is responsible for strategic and continuity planning for the State of Colorado.
+This includes preparing the State Homeland Security Strategy, the Colorado Hazard and Incident Response and Recovery Plan and assisting with the State Continuity of Operations Plans.

 National Response Framework Second Edition